andry-tino/coding-challenges/white-rabbit-hole/README.md

 \Omega = C P = \frac{N!}{(N-m)!m!} m! = \frac{N!}{(N-m)!}
 $$

-This number matche the total number of dispositions of $N$ words taken in groups of $m$.
-This seems not to justify the 2-phase approach then, however the need for it is when considering performance.
+This number matches the total number of dispositions of $N$ words taken in groups of $m$.
+This seems not to justify the 2-phase approach!.
+However the need for it is when considering performance.
 The second phase is the only phase where hashing is performed, instead of performing a full set of operations in the first phase.

 ### Optimizations
 This is not the best possible algorithm.
-This is a good approach.
+This is a good approach but not an optimal one.
 The main drawback is the fact that the program will check every possible case and will not stop when a matching phrase is found.
 This was done because MD5 is not secure and has been evaluated as weak, therefore all cases are considered.
+More optimizations would also keep into consideration multithreading, given the nature of the problem that would be the first significant improvement given the absence of colliding resources involved.